Soul of the South Television

-Soul of the South Television (sometimes referred to as SSN TV) is an African-American-focused regional broadcast network owned by SSN Media Group, LP.
+Soul of the South Television (sometimes referred to as Soul of the South TV or just Soul of the South) is an African-American-focused regional broadcast network owned by SSN Media Group, LP.
 It primarily broadcasts in the Southern United States and secondarily in other high African-American populated cities in the north.

-SSN TV uses the C.A.S.H.
+Soul of the South uses the C.A.S.H.
 (Central Automated Satellite Hub) system, and a computer server “cloud-based system” originally constructed by the defunct Equity Broadcasting to send its feed to its affiliated stations.
 It sought affiliations from full–power television stations, Class A TV, low–power TV stations, digital subchannels and cable outlets.

 Soul of the South announced plans to rename the network to Slang TV by the end of the year 2019, but as of January 2020, it has never been changed.

 History

-SSN TV was founded in 2011 by Edwin Avent, Carl McCaskill and Larry Morton.
+Soul of the South was founded in 2011 by Edwin Avent, Carl McCaskill and Larry Morton.
 It purchased assets from the bankrupted Equity Media Holdings including the studio and production facilities of KKYK-TV and the C.A.S.H. system.
 It was planning to broadcast five hours of news per day with assistance from Independent News Network with four regional bureaus.
 It was also seeking to purchase TV stations.
 Expected original programming was: a hip hop music show; family reunion-featured programming; Drum Majors, concerning music at mostly black colleges; Radioface, an unscripted comedy; and Southern Soul Stories, a documentary series about southern African-American icons and southern events.

-By April 2012, SSN TV was working to get additional affiliates to reach 50 markets for a two wave launch.
+By April 2012, Soul of the South was working to get additional affiliates to reach 50 markets for a two wave launch.

-Originally planned to launch in the first quarter of 2012 and moved to fall 2012, SSN TV instead launched on May 27, 2013, with an announced 30 market launch.
+Originally planned to launch in the first quarter of 2012 and moved to fall 2012, Soul of the South instead launched on May 27, 2013, with an announced 30 market launch.
 However, according to RabbitEars.info, it only has 11 broadcast affiliates covering 14% of the nation.

-SSN TV agreed to carry some games from the first season of the Fall Experimental Football League in October and November 2014.
+Soul of the South agreed to carry some games from the first season of the Fall Experimental Football League in October and November 2014.

-In April 2015, SSN TV began dropping affiliates due to financial distress and began winding down operations.
+In April 2015, Soul of the South began dropping affiliates due to financial distress and began winding down operations.
 The network's social media channels had largely gone defunct in late 2015.
 By this time, it aired infomercials, reruns of D.C.
 Breakdown, and Independent Network News newscasts during the day.

-In 2018, SSN TV was purchased by a group of investors led by Doug McHenry.
+In 2018, Soul of the South was purchased by a group of investors led by Doug McHenry.
 In that same year, the network gained cable coverage on Comcast and Frontier's cable lineups.
-In April 2019, McHenry announced SSN TV would rebrand as Slang TV by the end of the year, with a shift to a schedule mainly featuring current-day African-American films.
+In April 2019, McHenry announced Soul of the South would rebrand as Slang TV by the end of the year, with a shift to a schedule mainly featuring current-day African-American films.
 At the same time, HC2 Station Group, Inc. inked an affiliation deal with the refreshed network to bring the network to 29 new markets, covering 44% of the network's demographic.